- Transfer Credit Policies

 - Communicate effectively and respectfully with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.

-- Accurately elicit information including a medical history and other information from a patient and family or other support to adequately and effectively evaluate a client or patient's condition.
+- Accurately elicit information, including medical history and other information from a patient and family or other support to adequately and effectively evaluate a client or patient's condition.

 - Measure, calculate, reason, analyze, and synthesize data related to patient condition.